ChrisMayor/SSISlibphonenumber/README.md

 ** Currenty in work in progress - not yet ready to use **

-# SSIS LibPhonenumber - A phone number parsing and normalization SSIS Pipeline Component
+# SSIS libphonenumber - A phone number parsing and normalization SSIS Pipeline Component
 SSIS pipeline transformation shape, which provides some phone number parsing functionality by implementing the Google libphonenumber csharp port https://github.com/twcclegg/libphonenumber-csharp

 Highlights: